dstinebaugh/Allmon3_After_Dark/README.md

 ## Notes

 - These themes were built and tested against Allmon3 with Bootstrap 5.3.
-- Tooltips, modals, dropdowns, and action buttons are styled for dark readability.
+- Tooltips, modals, dropdowns, and action buttons are styled for dark readability. if I missed any LET ME KNOW THE ELEMENT NAME and I'll get it fixed!
-- The Carnage Node theme intentionally keeps the **Transmit – Idle** bar lime green while the main node panels use purple neon.
 - Feel free to edit the CSS variables at the top of each file to tweak colors.

 ---